LOW

 ICJ Case Initiated

-Somalia files case at International Court of Justice against Kenya over maritime boundary delimitation.
-The dispute centers on approximately 100,000 square kilometers of contested ocean.
+Somalia files a case at the International Court of Justice (ICJ) against Kenya over the maritime boundary dispute in the Indian Ocean.
+The case challenges Kenya's claim over a 100,000 square kilometer area rich in oil and gas reserves.

 2023-10-05